New Jersey judge faces investigation for 'inappropriate' TikTok videos

 A New Jersey judge is under investigation for posting TikTok videos of himself lip-syncing to songs with profanity, graphic sexual references and racist terms.

-In some videos, Judge Gary Wilcox's is also seen in his judicial robes, according to the state's Advisory Committee on Judicial Conduct.
+In some videos, Judge Gary Wilcox is also seen in his judicial robes, according to the state's Advisory Committee on Judicial Conduct.

-The complaint against the judge says the conduct was "inappropriate and brought disrepute to the Judiciary".
+The complaint says the judge's conduct "brought disrepute to the judiciary".

-His lawyer is reviewing the complaint.
+His lawyer said the music was by "mainstream performers".

-Superior Court Judge Wilcox, who has been practicing law in the state since 1989, posted the allegedly objectionable content to TikTok under the alias "Sal Tortorella".
+Superior Court Judge Wilcox, who has been practising law in the state since 1989, allegedly posted to TikTok under the alias "Sal Tortorella".

-The account, which allegedly garnered some 100 followers, appears to have since been taken down by the platform.
+The account, which reportedly garnered some 100 followers, appears to have been taken down.

-Among the videos cited in the complaint are those that show him in his judicial robes and partially dressed while lying in bed.
+Among the videos cited in the complaint are those that show Mr Wilcox in his judicial robes and partially dressed while lying in bed.

-In one post, the 59-year-old walks through the courthouse in a Beavis and Butt-Head t-shirt while the song Get Down by Nas, based on the trial of two black men, plays in the background.
+In one post, it says, the 59-year-old walks through the courthouse in a Beavis and Butt-Head T-shirt while the song Get Down by Nas, based on the trial of two black men, plays in the background.

-Two other posts singled out in the complaint show the judge in his chambers, pretending to burn cash to the tune of Sure Thing by Miguel and mouthing the racy lyrics of Jump by Rihanna.
+Two other posts singled out in the complaint allegedly show the judge in his chambers, pretending to burn cash to the tune of Sure Thing by Miguel and mouthing the racy lyrics of Jump by Rihanna.

-Yet another post, with his law books visible behind him, has the suited judge lip-syncing along to an unidentified song with the words: "You think you can run up on me and whip my monkey [expletive]?
+It says that in another post, the suited judge - with his law books visible behind him - allegedly lip-synced along to an unidentified song with the words: "You think you can run up on me and whip my monkey [expletive]?
 Come on.
 Come on!"

 "By his conduct in posting these and similar videos to TikTok, [Judge Wilcox] exhibited poor judgment and demonstrated disrespect for the Judiciary and an inability to conform to the high standards of conduct expected of judges," the complaint reads.